Country of Origin:

 - Caffeine: 200mg (there's only 40mg in an average cup of coffee!)

-All prices are in Canadian Dollars (CAD).
+All prices are in United States Dollars (USD).
 We ship internationally, but are not responsible for regulations in regards to food importation in your respective country.
-Generally as this product is very small and not animal based, there are no additionally tariffs or restrictions.
+Generally as each individual tin is fairly small and not animal based, there are no additionally tariffs or restrictions.
 Please do not utilize this product to invade Poland, or consume in France as they will surrender.